xiej2520/CNNCharacterClassifier/README.md

 ## To Run

-`nnet.pt` is required to run `main.py`, a pretrained one is provided.
+`./models/nnet.pt` is required to run `main.py`, a pretrained one is provided.

 `main.py` can be run with two options: